Notarizing A Power Of Attorney With Multiple Signers

 When creating a POA, it is crucial to carefully consider the agent to be appointed and ensure that they are trustworthy and competent to carry out the principal's wishes.
 It is also recommended to seek the guidance of an attorney to ensure that the POA is legally valid and meets the principal's specific needs.

-NotaryLive takes precautions & security measures in order to correctly identify each signer with state-of-the-art Identification Technology.
-The notary will confirm the identity of the signers, witness the signing of the Power of Attorney document, and notarizes the document in compliance with state or jurisdictional laws.
+NotaryLive takes precautions & security measures to correctly identify each signer with state-of-the-art Identification Technology.
+The notary will confirm the identity of the signers, witness the signing of the Power of Attorney document, and notarize the document in compliance with state or jurisdictional laws.

 If all signers are physically in the same room, you can proceed with a single notarization session.
-In this session, you will need to indicate the total number of signers (whilst excluding the notary officer) who are physically present.
+In this session, you will need to indicate the total number of signers (excluding the notary officer) who are physically present.

 Please note that witnesses are different from signers.
 Laws and regulations may differ by the state when it comes to having a witness in a different location from the signer.
 Witnesses have to be in the same location when having a remote online notarization with NotaryLive.
-For more information on witnesses for a durable power of attorney, click here.
+Here is more information on witnesses for a durable power of attorney.

 When it comes to notarizing a Power Of Attorney document, signers can either be in the same location or in multiple locations.